Skip to Content Skip to Footer

 Section 4.
 Board Meetings.
 The Board of Directors shall meet at least twice annually at such times and places as determined by the Board Chairperson.

 Section 5.
 Quorum.
-Presence at a meeting of 51% of the members of the Board of Directors shall constitute a quorum for the purpose of conducting business.
+Presence at a duly convened meeting of 51% of the members of the Board of Directors shall constitute a quorum for the purpose of conducting business.

 Section 6.
 Presiding Officer.
 At all meetings of the Board, the Chairperson, or if absent, the Immediate Past Chairperson or the Chairperson-Elect shall preside as Chair.
 In the absence of these three (3) officers, the CEO shall preside.

 Section 7.
 Powers and Duties.
-The CEO shall manage and control the property, business and affairs of the Association, subject to Board of Directors’ oversight, control and direction, and the Board of Directors or the CEO shall exercise all powers of the Association not reserved to the members by statute or by the Bylaws or the Articles of Incorporation.
+The CEO shall manage and control the property, business and affairs of the Association, subject to Board of Directors’ oversight, control and direction.
+The Board of Directors or the CEO shall exercise all powers of the Association not reserved to the members by statute or by the Bylaws or the Articles of Incorporation.
+The CEO is authorized to take whatever actions are needed to manage the Association successfully, subject to the following requirements:

 Section 8.
 Removal of Directors and Officers.
-An elected at-large member of the Board of Directors of the Association may be removed for violating the AMA’s Statement of Ethics, violating the AMA Conflict of Interest policy, or other conduct detrimental to the best interests of the Association.
-Removal requires an affirmative vote of two-thirds or more of the directors present at a duly convened meeting of the Board of Directors, provided that twenty-one (21) days prior written notice of the meeting is delivered to each member of the Board of Directors by registered or certified mail.
+Any member of the Board of Directors of the Association may be removed for violating the AMA Code of Conduct, or other conduct detrimental to the best interests of the Association.
+Removal requires an affirmative vote of two-thirds or more of the directors present at a duly convened meeting of the Board of Directors, provided that twenty-one (21) days prior written notice of the meeting is delivered to each member of the Board of Directors.

 Any such notice shall specify that such meeting is for the purpose of voting on a resolution to remove a named at-large Director of the Association.
 It shall describe the conduct deemed to be detrimental to the best interests of the Association and grounds for removal from office with sufficient specificity so as to give reasonable notice of the alleged conduct.
 At any meeting held pursuant to this Section, the at-large Director subject to removal shall have the right to appear with counsel of choice, and shall have the right to present evidence and to hear evidence in support of the charge(s) pursuant to reasonable rules established from time to time by the Board of Directors.